 Gemfields is principally a mining company with its primary listing on the Johannesburg Stock Exchange ("JSE") and secondary listing on the UK's Alternative Investment Market ("AIM").
-Gemfields's core business is the mining and sale by auction of rough coloured gemstones; emeralds from the Kagem mine in Zambia and rubies from the Montepuez mine in Mozambique.
+Gemfields' core business is the mining and sale by auction of rough coloured gemstones; emeralds from the Kagem mine in Zambia and rubies from the Montepuez mine in Mozambique.
 Gemfields also holds majority ownership in currently operational but non-producing exploration and mining joint venture operations in Mozambique and non-operational licences in Ethiopia and Madagascar.
 Gemfields' main subsidiary, Gemfields Limited, is also the 100% owner of the Fabergé jewellery brand.
-Gemfields also has a minority stake in a platinum mine, Sedibelo.
-A structure diagram is provided below.
+Gemfields also has a minority non-operating stake in a platinum miner, Sedibelo.